CommonBike/bike-locker-firmware/README.md

 ## Documentation

-More detailed general documentation about the whole project is located in ....
+More detailed general documentation about the whole project is located in

-## API
+## Api

 defines for low level lock API (in uplink direction)